Type 2 diabetes is often diagnosed following blood or urine tests for something else.

 - what high blood glucose levels means for your health

-- treatments recommended for you such as, diet, physical activity, weight loss if needed and medicines if needed
+- treatments recommended for you such as, diet, physical activity, weight loss or medicines if needed

 - your lifestyle, for example alcohol and smoking